-- Description Cut: Jonathan sarcastically saying that Warren will be busting in to save them any moment, to Warren strutting into the Bad-Guy Bar to buy everyone a drink.
+- Description Cut: Andrew insisting that Warren will be busting in to save them any moment, to Warren strutting into the Bad-Guy Bar to buy everyone a drink.
 Oh, and the Trio?
 "I cut them loose."

 - Don't Sneak Up On Me Like That: Clem jumps off Spike's sofa in a fright, spilling his popcorn, when the Slayer turns up without knocking as always.

 - Due to the Dead: Dawn waits by Tara's body until Buffy returns home.

 - Easily Forgiven: Xander can't understand why Buffy goes to Spike for help re protecting Dawn.

 - Evil Cannot Comprehend Good: When Warren is informed that Willow is out for his blood, he seems to honestly not understand why.
 This being right after he shot Buffy, Willow's best friend, in her own backyard, and killed Tara as well.Rack: She's gonna blow this town apart... starting with you.